Population: 2.925 million

 The standards for patient care and medical services in Armenia may differ from your home country.
 Armenia has both public and private health sectors.
 Although the country has many competent physicians, medical facilities are limited and do not meet international standards, especially outside major cities.
 Rural facilities are often poorly equipped and report a lack of medical specialists and ambulatory services.

 In the event of a medical emergency, contact your travel health insurance company immediately.
 Hospitals typically require upfront payment with cash, regardless if you have travel health insurance.
 Medical evacuation to Western Europe is common for serious medical emergencies.
-Ensure you have accessible funds to cover upfront fees and adequate travel health insurance and evacuation coverage to reimburse you and cover any additional medical costs.
+Ensure you have accessible funds to cover upfront fees and adequate travel health insurance, including evacuation.
 Before you depart, check with your insurer about the extent of their coverage in Armenia.